 The SERT Approach: Community As Curriculum

 SERT begins its inquiry with a blank slate, making our first priority the formation of community in our research group, one grounded in a spirit of risk-taking, tolerance for ambiguity, and the notion of interconnectedness.
 It is critical that we articulate our biases, our non-neutrality, and the connection between the researchers and the researched, a principle well-expressed by some Indigenous research frameworks that root inquiry in the formation of community (Lavalee, 2009).
 And we do this with a kind of unfolding intention towards art as a way of seeing things, of jarring ourselves, of vexing us, of helping us notice, and notice our noticing.
 Considerable time is spent on this community-formation, facilitated through regular meetings in which we engage in arts-based learning exercises informed by the work of Lynda Barry (2014) and Ivan Brunetti (2011).
-These in-person meetings are augmented by various field trips to art galleries, and other installations of art-as-research, and the building of our SERT blog in which we explore required readings, create visual literature reviews, and assign various other “homework” and reflection assignments.
+These meetings are augmented by various field trips to art galleries, and other installations of art-as-research, and the building of our SERT blog in which we explore required readings, create visual literature reviews, and assign various other “homework” and reflection assignments.
 In this way, SERT becomes a kind of seminar on research methods in student affairs, focusing especially on non-traditional arts-based approaches.
 The team uses this foundation, and their own personal experience as students, to then begin a more focused exploration of the Student Affairs literature to find questions about student experience that could become subject to meaningful inquiry by them.

 An important part of the design and methodology of this project involves the ways in which we operate as a collective, with an emphasis on community over curriculum.
 The approach is decidedly non-hierarchical, non-managerial so that design and methodological considerations are emergent rather than proclaimed.
 This is primarily a teaching and learning principle, a pedagogical approach that provides a particular kind of learning experience for the undergraduate researchers of SERT – learning through immersion, discovery, problem-solving, not restricted by any particular curricular requirements that might be present in a for-credit research seminar.
 The creators of SERT have written about our method, what we call “the student as artist”, in a publication available from About Campus (About Campus, 2018, Vol. 23, Issue 2).
 The path of learning is very much built as we walk it.
 There are dual outcomes here – ones related to the research itself, the experience of the research participants, and others related to the researchers and their experience of researching.
 So, our group process is itself a form of inquiry and we employ emergent, arts-based approaches to that inquiry to ground our weekly meetings together.
 We use these sessions, guided only by loose agendas, to articulate our purpose, to build a team “manifesto”; we consider research questions, what or whom will be the subjects of our inquiry, what methodology will be employed, what kind of data will be necessary, how it will be gathered, how we will assess its validity, etc. So, we dig in.
 Reading.
 Lots of reading.
 Writing and reflection.
 Lots of it.
 And we start really exploring and using and understanding arts-based methods of inquiry to ground our SERT sessions, to facilitate our conversations and insights.
 We practice this.
 And, through these processes, gnarly, and complex, and meandering, we arrive at our research questions.